-Family law would be far less complicated if assets were divided at 50/50 however automatic entitlement is a myth.
+It is commonly thought that assets in divorce settlements are split 50/50.
+Family law would be far less complicated if that were the case but unfortunately automatic entitlement is a myth.
 No two cases are ever the same when splitting assets and there is a high level of skill and knowledge required when acting in these types of matters.

 Overseas Elvis, Islamic and dinosaur inspired weddings are all valid in Australia.
-As long as your wedding was recognised under the law of the country you were married in and the marriage would have been recognised as valid under Australian law if the marriage had taken place in Australia, you will be ok.
+As long as your wedding was recognised under the law of the country you were married in, and the marriage would have been recognised as valid under Australian law if the marriage had taken place in Australia, you will be ok.

-4. Child custody is a 50/50 arrangement
+Is child custody is a 50/50 arrangement?

 There is an assumption that the starting point for child custody is a 50/50 split between parents.
 However shared care can be impractical and sometimes impossible.
 The Family Court decides custody by considering what is in the best interests of the child (not the parent), with each case determined on its facts.
 For example one parent might be working full time and live in another State making a 50/50 arrangement impractical for the child.
 If there has been family violence or sexual abuse in the relationship, a parent can lose their custody all together.